 The echoes of the past swarmed him, whispering and reminding him of mistakes long forgotten.
 Of consequences that came with such choices, and of his already bloody path.

 Discarding his own thoughts, Kaidus stepped out of the room.
 The world he once knew was no more, yet the nature of things had remained unchanged throughout the ages.
-Those with power hungrily clung onto it, using it to their own benefits without regards to what or who they were hurting.
+Those with power hungrily clung onto it, using it to their own benefits without regards to what or who they are hurting.
 He had wanted to live his life without being hindered by such pettiness, such unwarranted injustice, yet he could not turn away from those in his purview.

 “Our business has yet to be concluded.
 Where are you going?”
 He spoke, tailing the two who were trying to run.
 With the injury he had inflicted, the owner was barely able to walk and had to be supported by the woman.